Mount Takami: Outline

 This mountain is located on the north end of Daiko Mountains.
-This mountain is considered one of the 300 Famous Japanese Mountains.
-This mountain is an important part of Muro-Akame-Aoyama Quasi National Park.
+It is considered one of the 300 Famous Japanese Mountains.
+Mount Takami is an important part of Muro-Akame-Aoyama Quasi National Park.

 Routes

-This mountain is very famous for the beautiful frost patterns that form on trees in winter and so attract many climbers.
+This mountain is very famous for the beautiful frost patterns that form on trees in winter and so attracts many climbers.
 There are several routes to reach the top; one is from Takami-Otoge Pass and it takes about one hour; another route is from Takami-tozanguchi Bus Stop on the Nara Kotsu bus route, and it takes two and a half hours.
-The third route is from Shimo-Hirano Bus stop, also on the Nara Kotsu bus route, and it also takes two and a half hours.
+The third route is from Shimo-Hirano Bus Stop, also on the Nara Kotsu bus route, and it also takes two and a half hours.